ncatlab/nlab-content/pages/3/7/4/1/1473/content.md

 [[Todd Trimble|Todd]]: Here it's not so clear that there's any direct argument.
 For it's at this point where we have to use the ultrafilter theorem, in order to produce a witnessing ultrafilter.
 Witness to what?
 The statement as it stands involves universal quantification over ultrafilters, so the witness would be in view of a contradiction.
 =--

-[[Toby Bartels|Toby]]: Note that we use excluded middle in two places (maybe just one now, after some editing -- Todd) for a proof by contradiction; I\'ll try to remove these if possible.
+[[Toby Bartels|Toby]]: Note that we use excluded middle in two places for a proof by contradiction; I\'ll try to remove these if possible. ([[Todd Trimble|Todd]]: I've rearranged the argument in the first step; the first formulation I gave looked unnecessarily "choice-y".)
 We use the axiom of choice in the middle step to combine the $x_\alpha$ into a single family $\langle x_\alpha \rangle$; if the $X_\alpha$ were Hausdorff, then the $x_\alpha$ would be unique, and we would not need the axiom of choice here.
 Finally, we use the ultrafilter theorem in the last step.

 +--{.query}
 [[Todd Trimble|Todd]]: Yes, although I'm not too fussed about using indirect arguments, since in a topos, excluded middle follows from AC.
 I don't know whether it also follows from a weaker choice principle equivalent to the ultrafilter theorem, but I guess I wouldn't be surprised if it did.